Doubles and Opposites

 Sheesh.
 Whatever happened to the whole "opposites attract" thing?

 Heathcliff is not Catherine's only double—there's also her daughter, the other Catherine, better known as Cathy.
 All of these names can get really confusing, leading you to wonder—couldn't they come up with any new names?!
 There are many Lintons and Earnshaws, even several characters with the name Heathcliff, though only one goes exclusively by Heathcliff (like Prince or Madonna).
-There are two Hareton Earnshaws, though one from way back in 1500.
+There are two Hareton Earnshaws, though one dates from way back to 1500.

 Among the many examples of repetition in the plot, the scenes with the two Catherines and their respective suitors, Edgar Linton and Linton Heathcliff, reveal that mother and daughter are both feisty and self-indulgent.
 Let's briefly look at the repetition in two scenes.

 Roughly twenty years later, Cathy pushes Linton Heathcliff after a fight about their parents.
 Though Cathy apologizes, she also blames him, just like her mother blamed Edgar.
 She does not want to leave Wuthering Heights carrying the blame for the scene: "Don't let me go home thinking I've done you harm!"
 (23.49).
-Daughter, like mother, cannot control her temper and yet does not want to bear any of the responsibility.
+Daughter, like mother, cannot control her temper... but doesn't want to bear any of the responsibility.